donkirkby/donimoes/docs/rules.md

 # Domino Puzzles By Other Designers
 ## Mountains and Valleys
-Sid Sackson included this in his [Beyond Solitaire][solitaire] book, and I adapted it from paper, pencil, and dice to use dominoes.
+Sid Sackson is one of my favourite game designers, who designed Acquire, Can't Stop, and I'm the Boss, among many, many others.
+He included Mountains and Valleys in his [Beyond Solitaire][solitaire] book, and I adapted it from paper, pencil, and dice to use dominoes.

 To start, shuffle a set of double-six dominoes face down, then turn 18 of them face up.
 The remaining 10 aren't used.
 Then arrange the dominoes into a 6x6